timoxley/sentry/README.md

 ## To run tests

-nap uses [Jasmine-node](https://github.com/mhevery/jasmine-node) for testing.
+Sentry uses [Jasmine-node](https://github.com/mhevery/jasmine-node) for testing.
 Simply run the jasmine-node command with the coffeescript flag

     jasmine-node spec --coffee